 *** The issue with the base being in the U.K. is that Mandrake has to use American terms when speaking with the operator and definitely isn't placing an overseas call.

-* An intentional case: with 93 years before the world is inhabitable once more, and little to no time to prepare the settlement of the mines, it's unlikely that either side would be able to secure safe foodstores and unirradiated humans with enough varied genetic stock for humanity to ultimately survive.
+* An intentional case adding some FridgeHorror to the obvious horror: with 93 years before the world is inhabitable once more, and little to no time to prepare the settlement of the mines, it's unlikely that either side would be able to secure safe foodstores and unirradiated humans with enough varied genetic stock for humanity to ultimately survive.
 While it's implied Strangelove has been planning elements of this, he has no clear ties to Ripper, and Kissov's delayed announcement of the doomsday device enrages Strangelove.
 It's likely he's got some of the groundwork set up, but not enough.